Postal savings system: France

 France's postal service, La Poste, offers financial services through the affiliated bank known as La Banque postale.

 Germany

 Deutsche Postbank has a postal banking system.
 Deutsche Postbank was a subsidiary of Deutsche Post until 2008, when 30% of Deutsche Post's shares were sold to Deutsche Bank.
 Postal banking services are still available at all branches of Deutsche Post and Deutsche Postbank.

 Greece

 Greek Postal Savings Bank provided banking services from post offices until 2013 when it was replaced by New TT Hellenic Postbank a subsidiary of Eurobank Group.

 Hungary

-The postal savings bank of Hungary was established on 1 February 1886 by order of Lax IX of 1885.
+The postal savings bank of Hungary was established on 1 February 1886 by order of Lex IX of 1885.
 This act initially only authorized savings accounts, but was later expanded by Law XXXIV of 1889, which authorized "checks and clearing" starting on 1 January 1890.
 In 1919 the Postal Savings Bank notes were issued under the decree of the Revolutionary Governing Council of the Hungarian Soviet Republic by the Magyar Postatakarékpénztár (Hungarian Postal Savings Bank).